Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Find Visual Ways To Represent Data

 There will always be some presentations you need to give that will be very data-heavy.
-For example, say you need to show your investors how your business has performed over the last year.
+For example, say you must show your investors how your business has performed over the last year.

 Alternatively, you may want to present a forecast for growth in the coming months or use numbers to demonstrate why committing to a significant change is essential.